A glossary of some key terms and definitions from the industry of science and technology parks and areas of innovation

 To enable these goals to be met, a Science Park stimulates and manages the flow of knowledge and technology amongst universities, R&D institutions, companies and markets; it facilitates the creation and growth of innovation-based companies through incubation and spin-off processes; and provides other value-added services together with high quality space and facilities.

 The expressions “technology park”, “technopole”, “research park” and “science park” encompass a broad concept and are interchangeable within this definition.
+The acronym STP (science and technology park) is used to refer to all of these expressions.

 Area of Innovation